 Warren Jeffs runs one of the largest polygamist communities in America, and it includes his family of at least 60 children, according to CNN.
 The 62-year-old is the leader of the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS) church.
 Polygamy and large families are common among the remote and religious sect, with sister-wives and communal living being the norm.
 In fact, Jeffs is believed to have approximately 78 wives.

 But it's not one big, happy family.
 Jeffs is currently serving a sentence of life plus 20 years after being convicted in 2011 of sexually assaulting his “child brides."
-Oxygen investigates the elusive life and legacy of Warren Jeffs in "Abuse of Power," which airs Saturday, May 19 at 7/6c.
+Oxygen investigates the elusive life and legacy of Warren Jeffs in "Deadly Power."

 With their father behind bars, where are Warren Jeffs' children today?